-The 2014 Days of Remembrance invite us to look back at two seminal events in Holocaust history that raise questions about the responses of the United States to the widespread persecution and mass murder of the Jews of Europe.
 What can we learn today from American action and inaction in the face of the refugee crisis in the spring of 1939 and the deportation of Hungarian Jews five years later?
+Looking back at these two events in Holocaust history raises questions about the responses of the United States to the widespread persecution and mass murder of the Jews of Europe.
 Jewish refugees board the MS St. Louis in Hamburg, Germany, in May 1939.
 Collection of Walter Karliner, Museum of Jewish Heritage-A Living Memorial to the Holocaust, New York